Christie Malry's Own Double-Entry: Development and style

 Johnson scatters many metafictional elements throughout the novel, often for comedic effect.
-Characters frequently mention in passing that they know that they are works of fiction, such as when Malry's mother says to him that she has been his mother for the purposes of the novel (27), or when Christie complains that the novel contains too many exclamation marks (166).
+Characters frequently mention in passing that they know that they are works of fiction, such as when Malry's mother says to him that she has been his mother for the purposes of the novel, or when Christie complains that the novel contains too many exclamation marks.
 Johnson also frequently emphasizes the written, and thereby invented, nature of the text.
-Following Malry's poisoning of a reservoir, Johnson writes:
+Johnson introduces himself as a character near the novel's end, apologising to Christie that he won't be able to continue the book much further—to which Christie replies that people don't equate length with importance, and that readers no longer want long novels, with the novel being just over 20,000 words long.